yunmaoQu/WebMiner/README.md

 ### Code Style

 This project uses:
-- Black for code formatting
+- 🎨 Black for code formatting
-- Flake8 for style guide enforcement
+- 🔍 Flake8 for style enforcement
-- MyPy for type checking
+- ✅ MyPy for type checking
-- isort for import sorting
+- 📋 isort for import sorting

 ```bash
 # Format code